l7mp/stunner/README.md

 $ socat -d -d - udp:localhost:9000
 ```

-If all goes well, you should see the text you enter into the `socat` client to be echoed back from
+If all goes well, you should see the text entered into the `socat` client to be echoed back from
 the cluster.

 ## Demo

 STUNner comes with a demo to show how to use it to deploy a WebRTC application into Kubernetes.
 The
 demo has been adopted from the [Kurento](https://www.kurento.org/) [one-to-one video call
 tutorial](https://doc-kurento.readthedocs.io/en/latest/tutorials/node/tutorial-one2one.html), with
 minimal
 [modifications](https://github.com/l7mp/kurento-tutorial-node/tree/master/kurento-one2one-call) to